Cruises, Santorini

 If you are only in town for a day, a private driver might be a good option.
 He can bring you to all the hot spots on the island.

-For those looking for a more adventurous way to explore Santorini, motorbikes, scooters and bicycles can also be hired from various rental companies.
+For those looking for a more adventurous way to explore Santorini, motorbikes, scooters, and bicycles can also be rented from various rental companies.

 The roads are paved and relatively narrow, so it can be tricky to navigate with a car.
 I found the ATVs to be the best way to get around the island.